katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### List of supported languages

 Chances are your language is already supported by Material for MkDocs.
-To check if you language is supported or needs improvements and updates, we would advise you to check the [list of supported languages].
+To check if your language is supported or needs improvements and updates, we would advise you to check the [list of supported languages].

 [:material-earth-plus:&nbsp; Search for your language][Search for your language]{ .md-button .md-button--primary }